Skip to content

 • Repeated-test condition forgot only 13%.

 Testing alone beat studying alone by a factor of four for long-term retention.
-That’s not a margin.
-That’s a landslide.
+Not a margin.
+A landslide.

-Did you know?
+Here’s a stranger finding.
 Getting a question wrong with high confidence produces stronger long-term recall than getting it right.
-Butterfield and Metcalfe (2001) called this the hypercorrection effect.
-The shock of being wrong while feeling sure creates a priority signal your brain rushes to fix.
-LearnClash’s duel format captures this: time pressure forces commitment, and the instant answer reveal lands at peak shock.
+Butterfield and Metcalfe (2001) named it the hypercorrection effect.
+The shock of being sure and still wrong tags the fact as urgent, and your brain rushes to patch it.
+LearnClash’s duel format leans right into this.
+Time pressure forces you to commit, then the instant answer reveal lands at peak shock.

 In LearnClash, every duel is 18 forced recall attempts across 6 topics, and every Practice round is 9 more.
 This is how to study effectively without a separate flashcard stack.
 For the full mechanism, see why quizzes beat rereading.
 For retrieval-focused memory tactics, see our science-backed memorization guide.